 The PROUT Position

-The concentration of great wealth beyond the influence of ordinary citizens is at the heart of the mounting difficulties that now make global capitalism look like the Nexus of Evil.
-As a first step towards establishing a real economy of real people, stock exchanges and their exploitative trading tools should be banned.
+The concentration of great wealth beyond the influence of ordinary citizens is at the heart of the mounting difficulties that now make global capitalism look like the Nexus of Evil, the Mother of All Conspiracy Theories, etc. As a first step towards establishing a real economy of real people, stock exchanges and their exploitative trading tools should go into permanent lockdown.

 In a seminal discourse in 1984, PROUT founder P.R.
 Sarkar exhorted: